CSS-Electronics/canedge-grafana-backend/README.md

 In contrast, the [CANedge InfluxDB Writer](https://github.com/CSS-Electronics/canedge-influxdb-writer) integration requires that you process relevant data in advance (e.g. periodically or on-file-upload) and write the decoded data to a database (e.g. InfluxDB).
 It is ideal if the dashboard loading speed is critical - but with the downside that large amounts of data is processed & stored (at a cost) without being used.

+For details incl. 'pros & cons', see our [intro to telematics dashboards](https://www.csselectronics.com/pages/telematics-dashboard-open-source).

 -----

 ## Features